-A discretionary trust is a type of trust in which the identity of the beneficiaries and the extent to which the beneficiaries receive the benefits of the trust is at the discretion of the trustee, meaning that the trustee can decide, subject to the terms of the trust, who will be a beneficiary and how much of the assets of the trust a beneficiary receives.
+A discretionary trust is a type of trust in which the identity of the beneficiaries or the extent to which the beneficiaries receive the benefits of the trust or both is at the discretion of the trustee, meaning that the trustee can decide, subject to the terms of the trust, who will be a beneficiary and how much of the assets of the trust a beneficiary will receive.

 Equally, the settlor may appoint a person known as a “protector” or “appointor” to whom certain powers are reserved under the trust deed.
 These powers may include, for example, the right to remove the trustee and appoint a new one or the right to manage the investment of the assets in the trust.

 Finally, the settlor may wish to make the trust revocable or structure the trust so that upon the occurrence of certain events, all of the trust assets are distributed, thus bringing the trust to an end.